WillJRoper/SWIFT-Workshop/README.md

 cd SWIFT-Workshop
 ```

-Now we have the repo and are inside it we can start a `jupyter notebook` session and get to work.
-To begin, simply run
+Now we have the repo and are inside it we can start a `jupyter notebook` session and get to work (or open the repo in your IDE).
+To begin with notebooks, simply run
 ``` bash
 jupyter notebook
 ```